JeffDeCola/my-cheat-sheets/other/stem/technology/computer-manufacturers/dell-poweredge-rack-servers/poweredge-r730-cheat-sheet/README.md

 data risk).
 The steps below assume BBU is Ready and use Write Back.

-Create the first virtual disk:
+Create the first virtual disk,

 ```text
 Storage → Virtual Disks → Create Virtual Disk